 The Get Georgia Reading Campaign operates under the auspices and guiding vision of a group of high-level statewide public/private organization leaders.
 Cabinet members:

-- Leverage their statewide reach and positions of leadership to promote the application of the four-pillar common agenda at the systems level; and
+- Leverage their statewide reach and positions of leadership to promote the application of the four-pillar framework at the systems level; and

 - Act as ambassadors inside their sectors and network, sharing information about the Campaign and promoting use of the four pillars as a framework for action.